maryash/maryash.github.io/135/projects/project_03.md

 ![](https://i.imgur.com/YgsCm8I.png){: .centered}

-All of these action-scheduling functions have no immediate effect when they are called, however the dwarf remember your order and will start performing that action after the function `onAction` ends.
+All of these action-scheduling functions have no immediate effect when they are called, however the dwarf remembers your order and will start performing that action after the function `onAction` ends.
 When they complete the action, or if the action cannot be performed, they become idle and the function `onAction` will is called again for them, then you can change their order.